Echinopsis lageniformis: Psychoactivity

-The plant contains a number of psychoactive alkaloids, in particular the well-studied chemical mescaline typically at levels more reliable than Echinopsis pachanoi but lower than some extraordinarily potent Echinopsis pachanoi specimens: it was reported 0.56% dry weight mescaline content for E. lageniformis, while up to 4,7% for E. pachanoi.
-The concentrations for specimens from various locations vary considerably and E. lageniformis may sometimes contain higher mescaline content than E. pachanoi although that 0.56% concentration was the highest reported in any research.
-Chemical analysis of some variants of this species have shown it may include some of the most potent of the psychedelic Trichocereus species, although this is not conclusive nor does it apply to all strains of the species.
-Outside of its native habitat, it is one of the lesser known and used of the Trichocereus cacti for either its psychoactive or ornamental uses.
+Like other species related to it, it has an ancient shamanic use in its place of origin.
+The plant contains a number of psychoactive alkaloids, in particular the well-studied chemical mescaline, typically at levels more consistent than Echinopsis pachanoi.
+The concentrations for specimens from various locations vary considerably and E. lageniformis may often contain higher mescaline content than E. pachanoi.
+However, a level of 0.56% mescaline content by dry weight was reported for some weaker E. lageniformis, while more than 2% for some extraordinary cultivars of E. pachanoi.
+Chemical analysis of some variants of this species are not conclusive nor does it apply to all strains of the species.
+Mescaline is not evenly distributed within single specimens of E. lageniformis.
+Outside of its native habitat, it is one of the lesser known of the Trichocereus cacti for ornamental uses.
 This is not true in areas where it is the dominant species, for example, the La Paz area of Bolivia.

 As with related species, it seems to have long shamanic tradition of use throughout its native habitat.